Getting Enough Sleep? The Complete Guide To Lack Of Sleep

 Although periods of microsleep typically result from forcing oneself awake during normal sleeping hours, prolonged sleep debt contributes to their frequency.
 They can last from the briefest of seconds to a few minutes and are the body’s way of catching up on much-needed rest.
 By involuntarily shutting down, humans have evolved to avoid total sleep deprivation throughout long periods of wakefulness.

 However, spontaneously drifting off to sleep isn’t harmless.
-If it happens sitting on the couch or at your desk, consequences are small.
+If it happens sitting on the couch or at your desk, the consequences are small.
 But if sleep deprivation causes microsleep while driving, caring for children, or handling dangerous machinery, consequences could be dire.

 Lack of Sleep Symptoms